 Leaders who don't invest in themselves find they are pushed to the back of the line, when everyone else is progressing.

-And I know you aren't one of those leaders, right?
+And I know you aren't one of those "back-of-the-line" leaders, right?

 When you work the program, you will get results.